Home Blog Page 15

 • Gravel is a great option for your patio if you’re on a budget.
 Since you’ll often use gravel as a foundation for your patio anyways, you could simply have a gravel surface – similar to what you might find on a playground.

-You can check out our mobile home parts and appliances catalog once the time comes to purchase your patio materials.
 The best patio material for your mobile home will depend on your personal taste and budget – do you like the aesthetic of a colored brick outside your back door?
 Or does the simplicity of a concrete patio appeal more?

 How much should I budget for a patio project?